 Customers want to chat now, and companies have to respond to their requests.
 Brands need something that makes their currently existing human-based chatting more productive today.

-1. Understand what people are talking about (with your brand)
+1. Understand what people are talking about (with your brand).

-2. Identify patterns in conversations and develop standard answers
+2. Identify patterns in conversations and develop standard answers.

 In our experience, the general 80/20 rule is also valid for chat conversations for brands.
 20% of the topics cover 80% of the conversations.
 Customers tend to ask the same questions over and over again.
 These repetitive topics are ones that companies have to identify and develop standard (canned) answers for.

-3. Gain confidence in repetitive topics
+3. Gain confidence in repetitive topics.

 Human chat agents should recycle canned answers in everyday chat conversations.
 See how people respond to them and change them if needed.
-Define most common customer questions for each response.
+Define the most common customer questions for each response.
 With time, chat agents will know which responses to use in different situations.

 Having gone through the learning path, start to automate the most repetitive low-risk interactions.
 Bots can take over and free up your staff to manage meaningful interactions, like those involving human empathy.
 Chatbots can take over cases where the probability of having the right answer is high and the cost of being wrong is low.